Bukh-sun/Bukh-sun/README.md

 🌱 I’m currently learning Django, Djando Rest API, Docker
 💬 Ask me about how to not give up
 📫 How to reach me: telegram @Vicious_sunny
-⚡ Fun fact: I like smell of fried onions
+⚡ Fun fact: I like the smell of fried onions